BobSaidHi/CSC-480-04_Lab4/README.md

 ## `value_iteration_update`

 Implement one round of value iteration in `LocationValues.value_iteration_update`.
 This method should compute an entirely new value grid from the current one.
-For each non terminal location, compute the _Bellman update_:
+For each non-terminal location, compute the _Bellman update_:

 $$V_{k+1}(s) = \max_a \sum_{s'} T(s, a, s') \left[ R(s, a, s') + \gamma V_k(s') \right]$$